JZacharyG/StickyGraph/README.md

 You can now type a graph6-encoded graph into the box at the top left and hit enter (If you want a place to start, the Petersen Graph is given by `IheA@GUAo`).
 StickyGraph will now try its best to draw your graph, but hey, nobody is perfect.
 If you feel the need to move a vertex somewhere else, then it will stay where you put it while the rest of the graph squirms to accommodate.
 You can always double click a vertex later if you want to unpin it.

-If you hold the `alt`/`option` key while moving a vertex, it won't There are also buttons up at the top to pin and unpin all vertices (they look like a pinned vertex and an unpinned vertex respectively).
+If you hold the `alt`/`option` key while moving a vertex, it won't pin, which can be useful sometimes.
+There are also buttons up at the top to pin and unpin all vertices (they look like a pinned vertex and an unpinned vertex respectively).

 #### Selecting and Coloring